carbonplan/cdr-database/methods/metrics.md

 ## Negativity

 We define negativity as one minus the ratio of gross project emissions to gross carbon removal.
 If emissions are high relative to the amount of carbon removal, this value will approach 0.

+Note that, for projects performing carbon dioxide storage (e.g. mineralization in concrete or pyrolysis to produce biochar) that currently source CO2 from existing biogenic sources or industrial waste streams, one might reasonably think of their negativity as low or zero, as they are currently avoiding emissions but not performing carbon removal.
+However, as we separately address that distinction under Mechanism, we choose here to still report a (potentially positive) negativity based on the gross project emissions relative to the gross carbon removed or stored.

+When projects report negativity based on a claimed volume of carbon removal that additionally includes avoided emissions due to other practices that were prevented (e.g. prevented use of alternative building materials), we recompute the ratio, if possible, to only reflect the carbon removal or carbon storage component.

 Estimating negativity requires a life cycle assessment to quantify emissions sources.
 This can be an abstract 'per ton' estimate based on parameters of the technology, or based on data from an instantiated project.